openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 You may set a minimum and maximum number of images per scene area that will be selected.
 Increase the minimum to **2** and the maximum to **100**.
 Click :code:`Select Scenes`.
 If there is only one scene for an area, that will be the only one selected despite the minimum.

 .. figure:: ../_images/workflows/area_estimation/auto_select_scenes_menu.png
-    :alt: Menu for auto selecting scenes.
+    :alt: Menu for auto-selecting scenes.
     :width: 350
     :align: center

-You should now see imagery overlain with circles indicating how many scenes are selected.
+You should now see imagery with overlaying circles, indicating how many scenes are selected.

 .. figure:: ../_images/workflows/area_estimation/imagery_number_scenes.png
-    :alt: Example of the imagery with the number of scenes selected
+    :alt: Example of the imagery with the number of scenes selected.
     :width: 450
     :align: center